Supply chain management

 Apart from financial benefits, close relationships stimulate knowledge sharing, create an environment of innovation, and integrate more strongly strategic suppliers into Wärtsilä's value chain.
-Wärtsilä has an extensive supply base with more than 25,000 active suppliers, most of whom are located in Europe, where we have our main production units.
+Wärtsilä has an extensive supply base with around 27,000 active suppliers, most of whom are located in Europe, where we have our main production units.
 We are also continuously investing in developing a strong supply chain network in Asia.

 Wärtsilä supplier requirements

 Wärtsilä has defined processes for selecting suppliers, determining their compliance with Wärtsilä requirements, and developing the supply relationship.
 We offer our suppliers a partnership that strengthens the competitiveness of both parties.
 A precondition of this partnership is an open and continuous dialogue.
 The partnership approach is also applied in Wärtsilä's research and development activities, in which we often collaborate with universities, research institutes, and key suppliers.

 In addition to requirements relating to general features and product-specific issues, Wärtsilä has clear expectations towards its suppliers in terms of compliance with relevant legislation, environmental, quality, and occupational health and safety management, and social performance.
 Suppliers must demonstrate their compliance with these requirements in order to receive approved supplier status.
 These requirements are also included in standard supply contracts.
 Wärtsilä monitors that suppliers comply with these requirements by using performance indicators and conducting various types of audits.